zero010010/Global_Food_Waste_EDA/README.md

 ## Installation

-To run this project, you will need Python 3.11 and the following libraries:
+To run this project, you will need Python 3.11.4 and the following libraries:

 - Pandas '2.1.1'
-- Matplotlib '1.26.0'
+- Numpy '1.26.0'
 - Seaborn '0.13.0'
 - Matplotlib '3.8.0'